eiiko6/spotify-stats/README.md

 # spotify-stats
-Small websites that gives you info on your Spotify account.
+A small website that gives you info on your Spotify account.
+Put your clientID in [config.json](./src/config.json)

+(I'll add a preview image here)